Girls Aloud singer Sarah Harding dies from cancer aged 39

 Girls Aloud star Sarah Harding has died of cancer aged 39.

-The singer, who performed with the “Love Machine” girl group from 2002 to 2013, revealed last year that she had been diagnosed with breast cancer, with the disease spreading to other parts of her body.
+The singer, who performed with the “Love Machine” girl group from 2002 to 2013, revealed last year that she had been diagnosed with breast cancer, with the disease advancing to other parts of her body.

-Her death was announced on Sunday (5 September) with a post shared on Harding’s Instagram page by her mother Marie, who wrote that her daughter had died “peacefully” this morning.
+Her death was announced on Sunday with a post shared on Harding’s Instagram page by her mother Marie, who wrote that her daughter had died “peacefully” in the morning.

 “It’s with deep heartbreak that today I’m sharing the news that my beautiful daughter Sarah has sadly passed away,” she wrote.